 In 1946, he was on the roster of the West Palm Beach Indians but doesn’t show up in team statistics.
 What he did during the war years, we don’t know.
 After baseball, he spent his final 34 years living in Fort Lauderdale where he retired as a captain with the police department.
 He was active in the Masonic order.
-Hockette died on January 20, 1974 in Plantation, FL.
+Hockette died at age 65 on January 20, 1974 in Plantation, FL.
 He was survived by wife Betty, sister Mrs. Henry Butler and niece Frances Lee Butler of Birmingham AL.

 February 8, 2011